 Let's look at a few different scenarios that can spring up when the other driver caused your accident.

-Therefore, because it is required, the odds are that the driver who caused your accident has property damage liability insurance.
-If the other driver's insurance company agrees that its driver caused the accident -- and is therefore liable for paying damages -- they will pay for your car repairs.
-(Learn more about Car Accident Insurance Settlements).
+So, since property damage liability insurance is usually required, the driver who caused your accident should have this kind of coverage in place.
+And if the driver's insurance company agrees that its insured caused the accident—and is therefore liable for paying damages—they will pay for your car repairs.
+(Learn more about car accident insurance settlements).

 So, can you get your deductible back?
 If the driver who caused your accident has no insurance and is financially unable to pay, it may be difficult.
 You can try to recover by suing that person.
 However, remember that getting a judgment against someone in court is not the same as collecting the judgment.
 To collect, the other driver must have something (a bank account, a car or some other property with equity in it) that you can "execute on" to collect your judgment.